 “Yes, he did tell me about those,” he says non-committing.

-I stand up from the couch and start to pace a bit, rubbing my forehead feverishly.
-I make my way over to window and lean my head against the wall.
+I rise from the couch and start to pace a bit, rubbing my forehead feverishly.
+I make my way over to the window and lean my head against the wall.

 “There’s so much.
 There’s Elena and David and Green Valley and that play session and the candy breakdown and flashback breakdown and…” I look over at John and realize that he’s even more out of the loop than I thought.
 “I’m sorry, I have a therapist, too.
 She knows most of this, so forgive me if I go off on a ‘you should know this’ tangent.”
 I walk away from the window as John nods.
 “We have to restructure our relationship because we both like the lifestyle, but not all aspects of it.
 Without getting too detailed, we had one session that was disastrous.”